 How will governments respond to it?

 Cryptocurrency adoption is inevitable.
-The Bitcoin is already in wide use.
-Governments will favor the WFC over alternatives because it requires a biometric authentication for every consumer, preventing theft and fraud.
+The leadership of the IMF encourages it, the people at Facebook are working towards it, and the Bitcoin is already in wide use.
+Governments will favor the WFC over some of the alternatives because it will require a biometric authentication for every consumer, preventing theft and fraud.
 Some countries may adopt the WFC to use as their primary currency, just as Ecuador and Panama have adopted US dollars.
 Most countries will ignore the WFC until a critical mass of their citizens are using it.
 At that point governments will “want in” and WFC consumers of any given country will be connected, have political access, and wide-reaching influence to inform the adoption process.
 This will give the WFC community leverage to negotiate treaties with countries in an effort to demand that participating countries set legally binding targets on carbon dioxide emission and other responsible policies on issues of the global commons.

 What exactly is the tie-in to global governance?